nescioquid/dotfiles/README.md

 #### Else

-Push to this repo with `pushconfig` and pull from it with `pullconfig`.
+Push to this repo with `pushdotfiles` and pull from it with `pulldotfiles`.
 That's it!
-Remember to run `pushconfig` whenever you make any configuration changes!
+Remember to run `pushdotfiles` whenever you make any configuration changes!